IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-1/Exercise-2-Deploy-DB2.md

 ## 2.1 Introduction

 A CP4BA production mode deployment requires you to provide the databases needed by the CP4BA components.
 In this exercise, you'll first deploy the DB2 Operator and containers on the OpenShift cluster.
 Other databases are also supported, for example, Oracle, SQL Server, or PostgreSQL.
-See Detailed system requirements: **https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=pcmppd-system-requirements**
+See Detailed system requirements: **<a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=pcmppd-system-requirements" target="_blank">https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=pcmppd-system-requirements</a>**

 The database can run on OpenShift, but CP4BA also supports on-premises installations.
 We will be using OpenShfit to install the database.